langfuse/langfuse-docs/pages/docs/integrations/llama-index/example-python.md

 # Cookbook LlamaIndex Integration

 This is a simple cookbook that demonstrates how to use the [LlamaIndex Langfuse integration](https://langfuse.com/docs/integrations/llama-index/get-started).
 It uses a very simple Index and Query.
+We've recorded a short [video](https://langfuse.com/guides/videos/llama-index) to show you how to use this cookbook.

 **Any feedback?** Let us know on Discord or GitHub.
 This is a new integration, and we'd love to hear your thoughts.